The Bankrate promise

 “I can say with certainty, unless supervision and enforcement from the CFPB coupled with legislation to not only end overdraft fees, but create a level playing field for those living on the margins exist, banks will only rebrand overdraft fees as other junk fees and the cycle will begin again,” said Elyse Hicks, consumer policy analyst at Americans for Financial Reform, a nonprofit advocacy organization.

 The Overdraft Protection Act of 2021 was legislation introduced by former Rep. Carolyn Maloney, a Democrat from New York, which highlighted CFPB research and sought to limit the dollar amount banks can charge per overdraft fee and the frequency with which the fees could be charged.

 Critics of such legislation have argued that consumers who overdraw an account are hurt more by having transactions declined than by overdrafting and paying the resulting fee.
 Speaking before a House Financial Services Committee hearing in March, Todd Zywicki, law professor at George Mason University, said he questioned whether regulatory intervention might ultimately harm consumers, especially those who are more vulnerable.

 If a law were in place to eliminate or curb overdraft fees, those who overdraw their accounts “will have many more bounced checks, declined payments, and will likely end up having to rely more on payday lenders and other alternative financial providers,” Zywicki told Bankrate.

 What having a bank with no overdraft fees means for you

-Some banks that have eliminated overdraft fees now simply decline any transaction that otherwise would have overdrawn your account.
+Some banks with no overdraft fees simply decline any transaction that otherwise would have overdrawn your account.
 If you’d rather avoid having a transaction declined, an alternative may be to set up overdraft protection.
 This service can allow funds to be transferred automatically from your savings account to your checking to keep it from being overdrawn.

 If your bank currently charges overdraft fees and you want to avoid them, it’s easy to find another bank that doesn’t charge them, thanks to the growing list of institutions that have eliminated such fees.